YosysHQ/yosys/docs/source/CHAPTER_Overview.rst

 See :numref:`Sec. %s <sec:memcells>` for details about the memory cell types.

-Command Interface and Synthesis Scripts
+Command interface and synthesis scripts
 ---------------------------------------

 Yosys reads and processes commands from synthesis scripts, command line